First things first

 Building a Marketplace without code

-Selling a product directly to customers without code
+Selling a productized service without code

-Building a consulting / service business without code
+Building a consulting business without code

 7. Launching and learning from your MVP experiment